Tschonti/pontozo/README.md

 The React frontend of the application.

-## Types
+## Common

-Common types of the two main packages.
-Can't be transpiled on its own.
+Common types and util functions of the two main packages.